1984 V-League

+The 1984 Vietnam National A1 League was the 4th season of the National Football Championship in Vietnam, played from February 1984 until May 1984.

 18 teams took part in the competition that was played in four stages; a First Stage featuring 3 groups of 6 teams of which the top four entered the second stage and the bottom clubs entered a relegation stage.

 From stage two, the top two teams from two groups of 6 would enter the semi-final stage with the respective winners entering the final to determine the champions.